Riemannian Laplace Approximation with the Fisher Metric: IMPROVING RIEMANNIAN LA

 \begin{theorem} For Gaussian (or uniform) prior and Gaussian likelihood with fixed covariance, the Fisher metric is constant. \end{theorem}

-\begin{theorem} Under the conditions of the Bernstein-von Mises theorem, the Fisher metric converges to a fixed matrix at the limit of infinite data. \end{theorem}
+\begin{theorem} When the posterior becomes a Gaussian in the limit of infinite data, \ourabbrv\ is exact when the likelihood has a parameterization where the observed Fisher coincides with the expected Fisher, e.g. for distributions in the exponential family. \end{theorem}

-For constant metric (or for one that converges to a constant one), the geodesics become straight lines in the Euclidean sense.
+The key reasoning behind the above theorems is that, for constant metric (or for one that converges to a constant one), the geodesics become straight lines in the Euclidean sense.
 Consequently the approximation becomes identical to \euclaabbrv \ and hence exact for the target that is (or converges to) a Gaussian.

 We can also make a stronger statement (proof in Supplement) for specific types of targets and priors: \begin{theorem} With an invariant prior, e.g. Jeffreys prior, \ourinvabbrv\ with Hausdorff MAP is exact for probabilistic models whose target distributions are diffeomorphic with Gaussians, for which the negative Hessian at the Hausdorff MAP coincides with the Fisher metric. \end{theorem} Denote a diffeomorphic transformation $\btheta = \bphi(\bpsi)$ for a Gaussian distribution $\mathcal{N}(\bpsi|\bmu, \bS)$.
 Since Gaussians are symmetric, observing how Riemannian metrics transform, define a metric for the space of $\btheta$ as